 To be eligible to apply for the Weatherhead MAcc program, applicants must have earned or are in process of earning an equivalent of a US bachelor’s degree from an accredited institution.
 Please note that a bachelor’s degree in accounting is not required to apply for the program.

-- An undergraduate degree in accountancy is not required, but it is recommended that students have completed financial and managerial accounting (Principles I and II) before beginning the program
+- It is not required that students have completed all the prerequisite courses before beginning the MAcc program, but it is recommended that students have completed financial accounting and managerial accounting (Principles I and II) before beginning the program

-- Prerequisite courses may be taken at any accredited four-year educational institution, but department approval should be obtained in advance
+- Prerequisite courses may be taken at any accredited four-year educational institution, although department approval should be obtained in advance

-- A grade of B or better must be earned in all prerequisite coursework
+- A grade of C or better must be earned in all prerequisite coursework

 - Principles I (Financial Accounting)

 - Intermediate Financial Reporting I